Aviah/one-click-django-docs/README.md

 More details about the project's directories & files layout, git repositories, production & development settings, static files (css,javascript,images, media), django admin, cache and the web servers

 [What's Next](what_next.md)
-The goal of this project is to provide a complete yet simple production, development and deplyoment environment on one server for one developer.
-The What's Next document provides overview of some more advanced topics: staging, external libraries e.g. jquery & bootstrap, add developers, save secrets outside the repository, MySQL dumps, backup, separate webserver & database server, https, CDN
+The goal of this project is to provide a complete yet simple production, development and deplyoment environment.
+This document provides an overview of some more advanced topics: staging, external libraries, add more developers, save secrets outside the repository, MySQL dumps, backup, separate webserver & database server, https, CDN and so on.

 [Multiple Site](multiple_sites.md)
 How to use the one-click-django scripts to handle multiple websites from the same development machine